top of page

 Introduction

-Knee pain is one of the most common problems I see in my clinics every day.
-Whether due to arthritis, injury, or long-term wear and tear, knee problems can severely affect daily life.
-Yet, even when patients qualify for surgery, many delay treatment because of myths and misconceptions about knee replacement.
+Knee pain is a prevalent issue that affects many individuals daily.
+Whether caused by arthritis, injury, or long-term wear and tear, knee problems can significantly impact daily life.
+Despite qualifying for surgery, many patients delay treatment due to myths and misconceptions about knee replacement.

-As an Orthopedic & Joint Replacement Surgeon in Ghatkopar, Mumbai, I often hear fears such as “surgery is too painful,” “implants don’t last,” or “I’ll never walk normally again.”
-These myths not only create unnecessary anxiety but also prevent patients from getting timely relief.
+As an Orthopedic & Joint Replacement Surgeon in Ghatkopar, Mumbai, Dr. Mayur Rabhadiya frequently encounters fears such as “surgery is too painful,” “implants don’t last,” or “I’ll never walk normally again.”
+These myths create unnecessary anxiety and prevent patients from seeking timely relief.

-In this article, I’ll separate fact from fiction so that you can make informed decisions about your health.
+In this article, we will separate fact from fiction so that informed decisions can be made regarding health.

 Why Knee Replacement is Needed

-Before addressing the myths, let’s understand why this surgery is recommended.
-Knee replacement (also called knee arthroplasty) is performed when:
+Before addressing the myths, it is essential to understand why this surgery is recommended.
+Knee replacement (also known as knee arthroplasty) is performed when:

-Deformities such as bow legs or knock knees worsen with time.
+• Deformities such as bow legs or knock knees worsen over time.

-Knee replacement removes the damaged joint surfaces and replaces them with artificial implants designed to mimic natural knee movement.
-With modern techniques, recovery is faster and outcomes are better than ever before.
+Knee replacement involves removing the damaged joint surfaces and replacing them with artificial implants designed to mimic natural knee movement.
+With modern techniques, recovery is faster, and outcomes are better than ever before.

 Knee Replacement - Myths and Facts